HoTT/Coq-HoTT/STYLE.md

   files in the library start with `Require Import HoTT.Basics.` (see remarks below on qualified imports).

-- `types/*`: This subdirectory contains a file corresponding to each basic type former (e.g. sigma-types, pi-types, etc.), which proves the "computational" rules for the path-types, transport, functorial action, etc. of that type former.
-It also contains `types/Record`, which provides tactics for proving records equivalent to iterated sigma-types.
-The univalence axiom is introduced, as a typeclass (see below) in `types/Universe`.
-Function extensionality is introduced in `Basics/Overture` for dependency reasons, but developed further in `types/Forall` and `types/Arrow`.
-Some type formers are defined in their corresponding `types/` file, while others are defined in `Basics/Overture` for dependency reasons but studied further in their `types/` file.
+- `Types/*`: This subdirectory contains a file corresponding to each basic type former (e.g. sigma-types, pi-types, etc.), which proves the "computational" rules for the path-types, transport, functorial action, etc. of that type former.
+It also contains `Types/Record`, which provides tactics for proving records equivalent to iterated sigma-types, and `Types/Equiv`, which proves that being an equivalence is an hprop.
+The univalence axiom is introduced, as a typeclass (see below) in `Types/Universe`.
+Function extensionality is introduced in `Basics/Overture` for dependency reasons, but developed further in `Types/Forall` and `Types/Arrow`.
+Some type formers are defined in their corresponding `Types/` file, while others are defined in `Basics/Overture` for dependency reasons but studied further in their `Types/` file.
+Files in `Types/` should not depend on anything except `Basics` and other `Types/` files.

-- Other files in the root `theories/` directory, such as `Trunc`, `TruncType`, `HProp`, `HSet`, `EquivalenceVarieties`, `FunextVarieties`, `ObjectClassifier`, `ReflectiveSubuniverse`, `CoReflectiveSubuniverse`, `Modality`, `CoModality`: These contain more advanced facts and theories which may depend on files in `types/`.
+- Other files in the root `theories/` directory, such as `Trunc`, `TruncType`, `HProp`, `HSet`, `EquivalenceVarieties`, `FunextVarieties`, `ObjectClassifier`, `ReflectiveSubuniverse`,
+<<<<<<< HEAD
+  `CoReflectiveSubuniverse`, `Modality`, `CoModality`: These contain more advanced facts and theories which may depend on files in `types/`.
   Conversely, some files in `types/` unfortunately depend on files in the root,